Lumberscout/Documents/whitepaper.md

 **Market Size**

 Forest Products account for 5% of Gross World Product or 4 trillion USD in 2016.
 If you spent one USD per second, it would take you approximately 126,836 years to reach 4 trillion.
 According to U.N. statistics, 33% of the world population currently depends on Forest Products for sustenance.
-Despite the importance of Forest Products to the global economy, novelties like “crypto-kitties” or not so novel “ride-sharing” services have distracted the public imagination away from the fact that practical implementations of public ledgers can revolutionise commodity-based industries.
+Despite the importance of Forest Products to the global economy, novelties continue to distract the public imagination.
+The fact remains: practical implementations of distributed ledgers can revolutionise commodity-based industries.
 Lumberscout will redefine the Forest Products sector.